 Pipe the batter into circles to create French Macarons

 Pour the batter into a pastry bag with a ½ inch plain round tip.

-Preheat your oven to 300F.
 Let the macarons sit at room temperature until dry to touch.
 You should be able to lightly touch them with your finger without any of the batter sticking to your finger.
-This can take anywhere from 15 minutes to an hour, depending on the humidity in your area.
+(This can take anywhere from 15 min to 1 hour, depending on the humidity in your area.)